nburn42/FreesideEEG/README.md

 ![Data Location](assets/data_location.png?raw=true "Data Location")

-### Specifying data parameters
+### Specifying Data Parameters

-The file `eeg_data_util.py` has a number of constanst that need to be adjusted if the data changes.
+The file `eeg_data_util.py` has a number of constants that need to be adjusted if the data changes.
 <pre>
 CHANNELS = 4 # The number of eeg channels in the recordings FREQ_BINS = 120 # The number of freq bins per channel